Qumran: Major excavations

+The discovery of the first Dead Sea scrolls was made by bedouins of the Ta'amireh tribe.
 Full-scale work at the site began after Roland de Vaux and Gerald Lankester Harding in 1949 excavated what became known as Cave 1, the first scroll-bearing cave.
 A cursory surface survey that year produced nothing of interest, but continued interest in the scrolls led to a more substantial analysis of the ruins at Qumran in 1951.
 This analysis yielded traces of pottery closely related to that found in Cave 1.
 This discovery led to intensive excavations at the site over a period of six seasons (1951–1956) under the direction of De Vaux.
 The most-prized find at Qumran up to this time were three small juglets containing over five-hundred silver coins, which were found in a room on the west side of the monastery.
 They consisted of tetradrachmae that had been minted in Tyre at various times in the first-century BCE.

 Chart of various proposed chronologies of Qumran.

 The Iron Age remains at the site, which were modest but included a LMLK seal, led de Vaux to identify Qumran as the City of Salt listed in Josh 15:62.
 The site, however, may be identified with Secacah, which is referenced in the same area as the City of Salt in the Book of Joshua 15:61.
 Secacah is mentioned in the Copper Scroll, and the water works of Secacah that are described in this source are consistent with those of Qumran.
 The excavations revealed that after the Iron Age, Qumran was principally in use from the Hasmonean times until some time after the destruction of the temple by Titus in 70 CE.
 De Vaux divided this use into three periods: